 Understanding the entity and risk assessment

 Summarise the key risks of material misstatement at both the financial statement level and the assertion level.
-For each significant risk, state the financial statement area affected, the nature of the risk (inherent risk factors per ISA 315.A222–A230), and the planned response.
+For each significant risk, state the financial statement area affected and the nature of the risk (inherent risk factors per ISA 315 .A222-A230).
+Then state the planned response.
 Do not repeat the full risk assessment from the ISA 315 working papers.
 Summarise the conclusions and reference the supporting documents.
-If the entity's IT environment is relevant (ISA 315.25–26), note the general IT controls identified and whether they will be tested.
+If the entity’s IT environment is relevant ( ISA 315.25 -26), note the general IT controls identified and whether they will be tested.

 Significant areas and key audit matters